Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 Searching to expand the scope of students that could use our laboratory, we developed two programming modes (text-based, block-based).
 Please, click on the images to see the videos in YouTube.

 ### 1.1.1 Text-based programming
 There, the students can program directly in Python Language.
-This mode could be used by students with experience in programming.
+This mode could be used by students with experience in programming or who desire to know the statements and structure of Python.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=1azGjeaalZ0
 " target="_blank"><img src="http://img.youtube.com/vi/1azGjeaalZ0/0.jpg"